 The Village of Saranac Lake is settled for the first time by non-natives as a remote camp for guides and lumbermen.

-Dr. Edward Livingston Trudeau, arrives in Saranac Lake and sparks the development of the sanitorium village, resulting in Saranac Lake becoming a leader in the health care industry and scientific research.
+Dr. Edward Livingston Trudeau arrives in Saranac Lake and sparks the development of the sanatorium village, resulting in Saranac Lake becoming a leader in the healthcare industry and scientific research.

-The Trudeau Sanitorium is founded, with the construction of Little Red, the first cure cottage.
+The Trudeau Sanatorium is founded, with the construction of Little Red, the first cure cottage.

-The Adirondack Railroad is built providing a direct connection from Penn Station (NYC) to Utica to Saranac Lake.
+The Adirondack Railroad is built, providing a direct connection from Penn Station in New York City to Utica to Saranac Lake.
 The railroad station can be still be visited in downtown Saranac Lake.

 The Saranac Lake village is illuminated for the very first time by the Saranac Lake Light, Heat and Power Company.
 Additionally the Saranac Laboratory, next to what is now the Hotel Saranac Compass Suites tower, is built on Church Street.
-Historic Saranac Lake painstakingly restored the building and opened it as a museum in 2009 and can be explored during a visit to Saranac Lake.
+Historic Saranac Lake painstakingly restored the building and opened it as a museum in 2009, which can be explored during a visit to Saranac Lake.